mesgjs/mesgjs/docs/command-line/msjsload.md

 Mesgjs modules can be configured in two ways: through an in-source SLID block within the `.msjs` file, or via an external `.slid` file.
 For detailed information on both methods, see the [Mesgjs Module Configuration](../Mesgjs-Module-Configuration.md) document.

+## Forcing Module Versions

+In advanced use cases, such as testing pre-release or specific-build versions, it may be necessary to bypass the normal dependency resolution process.
+This can be accomplished by adding a `modforce` key to the entry-point SLID file.

+- `modforce`
+  A space or comma-separated list of `modpath@version` strings that will be used instead of any version resolved from the module catalog.

+When `modforce` is used, `msjsload` will print an informational message listing the modules being forcibly resolved.

+If a forced module version falls outside the declared compatible version range required by another module in the final build, `msjsload` will print a warning to the console to alert the user of the potential incompatibility.

 ## USAGE

 - To link a module and output the import map and metadata: